Sara C. Bronin

 She is a tenured professor at Cornell University with appointments in the planning, law, real estate, and architecture faculties.
 She directs the Legal Constructs Lab and is a faculty fellow of the Cornell Atkinson Center for Sustainability.
 She is also an elected member of the American Law Institute and a past chair of the State & Local Government Section of the American Association of Law Schools.

 Bronin has co-authored two treatises, including the land use volume of the Restatement (Fourth) of Property, which distills principles of black letter law that will shape judicial decisions for decades to come.
 She has also written four books and dozens of articles on renewable energy, climate change, housing, urban planning, transportation, real estate development, and federalism.
-She has received millions of dollars of grants from the federal government, state governments, foundations, and nonprofit organizations to build teams to support her research, including 20 full-time staff for the National Zoning Atlas alone.
+She has received millions of dollars of grants from the federal government, state governments, foundations, and nonprofit organizations to build teams to support her research, including 25 full-time staff for the National Zoning Atlas.

 Public Service